 The look of horror that came over H.G.'s face was enough to set Alejandra, Francisco and Myka to laughing until their sides hurt.

 "Come in, come in," Francisco gestured once he managed to catch his breath.
 "Dinner is nearly over but the hypocaust is fired.
-I know how you love to bathe when come home."
+I know how you love to bathe when you come home."

 The meal that followed was simple - cooked game hen with garlic and white wine sauce, fresh greens and bread just from the oven – but Myka wasn't sure when she had ever tasted anything so wonderful.
 Ana merely waved away her praise.